Inokinoki/inoki-blog/source/_posts/Win10-ARM-RPI-INSTALL.md

 ---
-title: Win 10 ARM Installing on Raspberry PI 3
+title: Win 10 ARM Installing on Raspberry Pi 3
 date: 2019-05-16 23:44:40
 tags:
 - Embedded System
 - Win 10 ARM
-- Raspberry PI
+- Raspberry Pi
 categories:
-- [Embedded System, Raspberry PI]
+- [Embedded System, Raspberry Pi]
 ---

 Since Microsoft published their Win 10 on ARM (WoA), many devices based on ARM64 get their own versions of Windows 10.
 The one I prefer is the Lumia 950 XL stuff by [@imbushuo](https://twitter.com/imbushuo).
 This gives new life to Lumia 950 and Lumia 950 XL, although WoA cannot be used in the productivity environment on these two phones.

-This article will show a simple step to install WoA on Raspberry PI (3rd generation or later).
+This article will show a simple step to install WoA on Raspberry Pi (3rd generation or later).
 And the platform of your host should be Windows.

 # Preparation